Hope Medical Group – Macau, China

 Traveler’s Health & Safety

 Given the high prevalence of hepatitis A and B, visitor should be certain their vaccination against these infections is up to date.
 One should consult with their personal physician before traveling, and refer to the CDC Travel Website for the most up-to-date health information.
-Travelers are advised to refer to the United States State Department website for the most up-to-date general travel information, and to regularly view current travel advisories.

-Prospective visitors should visit the India Embassy website appropriate for their nationality.
+Prospective visitors should visit the China Embassy website appropriate for their nationality.
 United States citizens are normally granted a visa upon arrival in Macau.
 An advanced visa application is not necessary.
 For the most up to date information please check the Chinese Embassy in Washington, DC.

 Those coming to Hope Medical Group are generally of lower economic status.
 Many suffer from chronic diseases such as diabetes and hypertension.
 TB, hepatitis A and B are very common, as are nasopharyngeal carcinomas.
 The clinic also sees a large number of patients with dermatologic diseases related to air pollution.
 Cantonese is the main language.